wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 ### UPDATE HASHICORP SECRET

+!!!
+Info
+    This functionality is available as a product update from 27/10/2020 onwards.
+If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

 -	**Resource**: `/external-vaults/hashicorp`

 	**Description**: Dynamically updates the secret token in the HashiCorp server that is connected to the Micro Integrator.
 Only applicable when the AppRole-pull authentication method is used. see [HashiCorp Secrets](../../setup/security/using-hashicorp-secrets) for more information.